mbacou/WADashboard/README.md

 devtools::install_github("mbacou/WADashboard")
 ```

-The app can be previewed in the RStudio IDE with:
+The web application can be previewed in the RStudio IDE with:

 ```r
 source("./app.R")